-Over the past couple of decades, single sign-on (SSO) has become the de facto security solution for most companies.
-One reason is that it’s convenient for users (so they actually do it).
-Also, it improves organizational security by reducing account and password proliferation.
+Over the past few decades, single sign-on (SSO) has become the default security solution for most companies.
+It’s convenient for users, so they actually use it.
+SSO also improves organizational security by keeping the number of accounts and passwords low.

-The need for SSO grew out of the growing struggle to manage identities for multiple applications.
-Each application had its own authentication system with its own user IDs and passwords.
-This redundancy caused unnecessary duplication for IT administrators and a lot of headaches for end-users.
+SSO came on the scene as companies struggled to manage multiple applications’ identities.
+Each app had its own authentication system, user IDs, and passwords.
+That created duplicated work for IT administrators and headaches for end-users.

-SSO is also a great way to roll out advanced identity capabilities like multi-factor authentication (MFA) and self-service user management.
-While there’s no doubt that it is a critical pillar of identity management, SSO is only part of multi-cloud identity management.
+Single sign-on is also a great way to roll out advanced identity capabilities like multi-factor authentication (MFA) and self-service user management.
+Undoubtedly, it’s a critical pillar of identity management, but it’s only one part of multi-cloud identity management.

 What is SSO?

-Single sign-on (SSO) is, in simple terms, authentication software that allows a user to sign in once and get in everywhere.
-It’s like having the code to unlock a door of a building and then all the other doors inside are open for you to enter.
-No key or code needed to access all the things you need.
+Single sign-on is authentication software that lets you sign in once and get in everywhere.
+It’s like having the code to unlock the outer door of a building, and all the doors inside are open for you to enter.
+No key or code is needed.

-There are different types of SSO and even more choices for an SSO software vendor.
-Two broad categories of SSO are:
+There are different types of single sign-on and even more choices of an SSO software vendor.
+Some broad categories include:

-- Web access management SSO (Monolithic) which sits between the user and the application
+- Web access management SSO (Monolithic) — sits between the user and the application.

-- Cross-domain SSO authenticating different application domains using the same session without re-authenticating
+- Cross-domain SSO — authenticates different application domains using the same session without reauthenticating.

 How does single sign-on work?

-Single sign-on software works based on a trust relationship.
-One set of sign-in credentials, usually a username and password, once validated, gets the user access to all their accounts and applications because the authentication is trusted.
+Single sign-on software is based on a trust relationship.
+You only need one set of sign-in credentials, usually a username and password.
+Those credentials give you access to all your accounts and applications because the authentication is trusted.

-That’s because the companies providing the websites have infrastructure that SSO is a part of what’s called a federated identity management system — or identity federation.
-A federation solution is an intermediary that communicates between the user and the account.
-It provides access tokens asking the user to verify their identity.
+That’s because SSO is a part of an infrastructure called a federated identity management system — or identity federation.
+Identity federation sits between the user and the account and provides access tokens that ask users to verify their identity.

 How is SSO implemented?

-Implementing SSO depends on the type of single sign-on solution you choose.
-To implement SSO, an open standard framework called Open Authorization (OAuth) is needed.
-OAuth uses a token-based authorization that allows third-party services, like social media accounts, to connect with the user account credentials but keeps the password from ever being exposed.
-Authorization flow refers to how the third party receives the token.
+Implementing single sign-on depends on the type of single sign-on solution you choose.
+You also need an open standard framework called Open Authorization (OAuth).
+OAuth allows third-party services, like social media accounts, to connect with users’ account credentials.
+But OAuth keeps passwords from being exposed.

 Pros of SSO